ansys/pyfluent-visualization/doc/source/api/visualization/index.rst

 Matplotlib example (XY plots)
 -----------------------------

-Here the plot data is extracted from the Fluent session into the Python environment and data is plotted in Matplotlib.
+Here plot data is extracted from the Fluent session into the Python environment.
+Matplotlib is then used to plot data.

 .. code:: python